SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

-japan did well because it accepted interconnectivity
+After centuries of isolation, Japan accepted interconnectivity and prosperpered because of it.